NeuroJSON/zmat/README.rst

 and compression time.

-The `libzmat` library, including the static library (`libzmat.a`) and the dynamic library `libzmat.so` or `libzmat.dll`, provides a single function to conveniently compress or decompress a memory buffer:
+The `libzmat` library, including the static library (`libzmat.a`) and the dynamic library `libzmat.so` or `libzmat.dll`, provides a simple interface to conveniently compress or decompress a memory buffer:

 .. code:: c